acend/ch-open-workshop-tage-training/content/en/docs/01/08_linkingfrontendandbackend.md

 The two containers are now able to talk to each other.
 But let's check this:

-If you type <http://LOCALHOST:8080/db.php> in your browser you should get... an error!
+If you curl to http://\<apache-php container's IP address>:8080/db.php you should get... an error!
 Because the mysqli extension is not found.

 > Question: I don't want to go to the Docker instance and install every missing extension manually.
 Is there a way to solve this problem?